Archive-42/Learning-Assets/CONTAINER/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/shopping-list.md

     count = myList.length;
     return JSON.stringify(myList);
   } else {
-    return "myList is not an array";
+    return 'myList is not an array';
   }
 })(myList);
 ```